elibenporat/learn-to-code-rust-baseball/articles/05 - Enums and Structs.md

 #[serde(rename_all="camelCase")]
 ```

 This line is crucial.
 The data format that the API uses is JSON, which likes to separate words by capitalizing allTheWordsAfterTheFirstWord.
 This is called "camelCase".
 Rust demands that you split_up_words_with_underscores.
 This is called "snake_case".
 Snake case is a lot easier to read, since humans are used to splitting up words with spaces, rather than capital letters.
-This magical line tells SerDe to interpret all the source fields as camelCase and map them their snake_case equivalents.
+This magical line tells SerDe to interpret all the source fields as camelCase and map them to their snake_case equivalents.

 We also introduced a new type, the ```String``` type.
 We'll discuss ```String```s a lot as we go.
 For now, think of it as text that can be any length.

 Flip to your terminal and do another ```cargo run```.
-You should see a few more fields in your struct.
+You should see a few more fields in your print out.

 ## The Country Enum

 If we wanted to, we could list all the countries that have produced baseball players.
 Listing all the possibilities, is referred to as **enumerating** all the possibilities.
-With the Person ```struct``` above, we had a situation where each Person has an id **AND** a name **AND** a birth city, etc. ```Struct```s are used to group together fields that are "AND"s. ```Enum```s (short for enumerations) group together fields that you must pick precisely one of.
+With the Person ```struct``` above, we had a situation where each Person had an id **AND** a name **AND** a birth city, etc. ```Struct```s are used to group together fields that are "AND"s. ```Enum```s (short for enumerations) group together fields that you must pick precisely one of; they group together fields that are **OR**s.

 Let's define a very basic Country enum: